sagnik6969/obsidian/Programming notes/courses/Spring boot/3. Hibernate & JPA/Command Line runner.md

 }
 ```
 - Code inside the function `commandLineRunner` will be automatically executed after all the beans are loaded into the application context.
+- The arguments of the function `commandLineRunner` will automatically dependency injected

 #### To turn off the following banner
 ![[Pasted image 20240410093305.png]]